What's best and at what time? Shooting Times contributors Tony Buckwell and Ellena Swift offer their advice.

 Feeding your gundog on a shoot day – the vet’s point of view

 I will give my gundogs a small first feed at about 6am.
 They don’t start exercise until around 9.30am.
 Always try and leave at last an hour and a half or two hours before your dog undertakes any strenuous activity.
 In fact, the longer you can leave it, the better.
 (If you feed your dog just before strenuous exercise they can get ‘bloat’.

-So if you’re meeting to go shooting at 9.30am, make sure you feed your dogs by 6.30am, so that they can digest their food sufficiently and have energy for the day ahead.
+So if your shooting timetable is to start at 9.30am, make sure you feed your dogs by 6.30am, so that they can digest their food sufficiently and have energy for the day ahead.

 Take plenty of clean water with you to the shoot so the dog doesn’t get dehydrated.
-It’s not good to let your dog just drink from streams and puddles isn’t a good idea.
+It’s not good to let your dog just drink from streams and puddles.

 Dogs going out into the field regularly will be burning through their ‘fuel’, so make sure they are being fed a good quality food with suitable protein content.
 You don’t want them to lose weight and be undernourished.